CaptainAHD/AI-ML/Linear Regression/README.md

 5. How to improve a linear regression model?
 6. All the associated metrics for linear regression
 7. Feature and feature selection

+Note: For this I will using the advertising dataset used in the book Introduction to Statistical Learning.